 Automation eliminates manual tasks, reduces human errors, increases efficiency, and lowers costs.
 Data integration also plays a key role and once data is entered into this cloud-based system, all departments and business units can leverage it for better insights and decision making.
 Another benefit of automation is that it enables your team to work on more strategic activities instead of spending time on routine maintenance-related tasks.

 Social collaboration is far more efficient than email as it streamlines the authoring and document review processes.
 Anyone in the organization with access can review, edit or add their feedback in real-time while someone is authoring a document.
 This removes the need for the back-and-forth cycle of reviews and eliminates the complexity arising due to multiple versions and edits.
 Efficiency increases, costs are reduced, and the process is accelerated, allowing organizations to benefit from discounts on early payments.

 3. Better Efficiency and Control Due to Standardization

 The procurement process includes several repeatable tasks that are well-suited for standardization.
-Cloud-based procurement systems offer standardized documents, contracts, and data that can be leveraged repeatedly, improving governance and accessibility.
+These systems offer standardized documents, contracts, and data that can be leveraged repeatedly, improving governance and accessibility.
 All procurement information is stored in one secure database that can be accessed from anywhere, at any time, on any device.